Voggastur/data-centric-dev-project/README.md

 1. Recreate the env.py file with my SECRET_KEY variable in it.
 2. pip3 install -r requirements.txt ( to install python dependencies ).
 3. python3 app.py ( to get a fullscreen preview window ).
+And I always tried to leave the project in a functioning manner, but this was not always true for the python file, as I tried to import flash at one point but ended up being unable to update collections.

 ## 2. Features <a name="Features"></a>